freenas/freenas-docs/userguide/reporting.rst

 .. warning:: Reporting data is frequently written and should not be stored on the boot pool or boot device.

-Use the mouse wheel while hovering over the graph to zoom in the time interval.
+Hover over the smaller graph and click and drag to zoom in the time interval.
 Click and drag the selection box to scroll horizontally over the time interval.

+Use the magnifier buttons next to each graph to increase or decrease the displayed time increment from 10 minutes, hourly, daily, weekly, or monthly.
+The :guilabel:`<<` and :guilabel:`>>` buttons can be used to scroll through the output.

 `Update on using Graphite with FreeNAS
 <http://cmhramblings.blogspot.com/2015/12/update-on-using-graphite-with-freenas.html>`__